OpShin/hebi/README.md

 </div>

+> Note this is the sister project of [eopsin](https://github.com/ImperatorLang/eopsin).
+It uses an even more restricted subset of python (for example no while loops).
+The benefit is that the resulting code is greatly reduced in size and cpu/memory consumption.

 This is an implementation of smart contracts for Cardano which are written in a very strict subset of valid Python.
 The general philosophy of this project is to write a compiler that ensure the following: